 If you worked with someone and tweaked their process well, you can become listed as a co-inventor on the patent, but you will not have rights to the patent.
 It gives a boost to any portfolio or resume.
 Applying for a provisional patent protects your right to explore further options on an idea or invention for a year.
 At some point, later you can do the draft portion of the application and include all the embodiments or variations you find.

-The first to file idea helps courts determine who owns the rights to an invention or idea.
+Knowing who the first to file the idea was helps courts determine who owns the rights to an invention or idea.
 By selling or granting public use, you forfeit the right to a patent.
-Foreign rights if you do global business you have to apply in those countries to retrieve that.
+In terms of foreign rights and doing global business, you would have to apply in those countries to retrieve that.
 Each country has a different set of rules to go by.
 Selling and public use of an invention may make money but may cause an issue when you go to patent.
 Mostly an issue for small business people who try many things and once it makes money decides to formalize the process.
 That lists as common sense but know it can create issues.

 The real issue remains the cost of patenting.
 Most small businesses must do a trial run just to have a chance so presently the law does not favor that.
 Keep it local and keep it confidential remains the best bet till you acquire what becomes needed to get a patent.